Third-Party Logistics (3PL) Guide for UK-Based Businesses

-If you are an ecommerce business owner, order fulfilment is an integral part of your operations.
+If you are an ecommerce business owner in the UK, order fulfilment is an integral part of your operations.
 As your business grows, you may find that fulfiling customer orders in-house is no longer feasible.

 That’s where third-party logistics comes in!
 This guide will cover everything you need to know about 3PL’s to decide if they’re right for you.

 We’ll get back to you within 24 hours.

 Third-party logistics (or 3PL) refers to the outsourcing of ecommerce logistics processes to a third party business, including inventory management, warehousing, fulfilment, and often shipping.
 3PL providers allow ecommerce merchants to accomplish more, with the tools and infrastructure to automate retail order fulfilment.

 We don’t know for sure who coined the term “third-party logistics,” but companies began trending toward outsourcing inbound and outbound logistics services to third parties in the 1970s and ‘80s.

 With the introduction and growth of ecommerce in the ‘90s and 2000s, the term 3PL has become ubiquitous, and 3PLs have expanded their services.
 The supply chain integration of warehousing operations and transportation services has become what we now call third-party logistics.